Metal for OpenGL Developers

 - Reduces GPU-CPU synchronization points

-- Free’s data bandwidth to the GPU
+- Free’s data bandwidth to the GPU - New algorithms possible

 - Particle systems, physics, object culling